Naruto the Movie: Guardians of the Crescent Moon Kingdom

 It was announced on August 6, 2005 at the opening of Naruto the Movie: Legend of the Stone of Gelel.
 TV Tokyo's website states that Great Excitement!
 The Animal Panic of Crescent Moon Island! was released in DVD format on April 25, 2007.
-The film is set during Part I. The film's footage is seen in the opening and ending credits for episodes 197 through 199.
+The film is set after episode 196 of the fifth and final season of the Naruto anime series.
+The film's footage is seen in the opening and ending credits for episodes 197 through 199.
 In the United States, the film aired on Cartoon Network on November 8, 2008 and was released on DVD on November 11, 2008.

 The film's song "Tsubomi" is performed by Maria.
 The first audience to see the film in certain theaters were to receive the yo-yo, featuring Naruto and the Rasengan.